Chef (South Park): Departure of Isaac Hayes

 On January 4, 2006, Hayes defended South Park's style of controversial humor to The A.V.
 Club and XM's Opie and Anthony show, going so far as to note that although he was not pleased with the show's depiction of the Church of Scientology, of which he was a member, he "understood what Matt and Trey are doing."
 However, on March 13, 2006, nearly two months after suffering a stroke, Hayes was reported to have quit South Park over objections to the show's attitudes toward and depiction of various religions, claiming that the show had crossed the line from satire into intolerance.

 Despite the content of the official press release, there remains considerable speculation about the motivations behind his departure.
 Parker and Stone assert that he quit due to the controversial episode "Trapped in the Closet", and its treatment of Scientology.
 Stone commented in a manner that suggested that Hayes practiced a double standard regarding the treatment of religion on South Park: "[We] never heard a peep out of Isaac in any way until we [lampooned] Scientology.
 He wants a different standard for religions other than his own, and to me, that is where intolerance and bigotry begin."
 Fox News reporter Roger Friedman suggested that, because he was still suffering from the effects of his stroke, Hayes was hospitalized and not in a position to make a rational decision to leave the show.
 Friedman also reported that Hayes left the show because of the external pressure forced by his fellow Scientologists, the decision was not voluntary, and the original press release announcing his departure was put out by someone who was not authorized to represent him.
-In a 2016 oral history of South Park in The Hollywood Reporter, Hayes' son Isaac Hayes III confirmed that the decision to leave the show was made by Hayes' entourage while Hayes was unable to make such decisions on his own.
+In a 2016 oral history of South Park in The Hollywood Reporter, Hayes' son Isaac Hayes III alleged that the decision to leave the show was made by Hayes' entourage while Hayes was unable to make such decisions on his own.
 Hayes III reiterated this on his Twitter account in July 2025, remarking his father's love for the role and the show and affirming that Scientologists who didn't have his best interests at heart quit the show for him in the wake of his stroke.
+Despite later alleging that he believed the idea that Hayes' Scientology associates were responsible for his departure, Matt Stone had conceded in March 2006 that Hayes' departure was indeed a personal rebuke of "Trapped in the Closet"'s portrayal of Scientology, stating "This is 100 percent having to do with his faith of Scientology. ...
+He has no problem ... with our show making fun of Christians."